qcc-coding-club-2024/vector/README.md

 The files in this GitHUB repository are to be used within a virtual machine.

 I don't recomend installing kivy on your main system.
 Do it instead within a virtual machine.

+Later in the week I will upload videos to youtube so you can learn how to install VirtualBox as not to have to modify your main system.